 For a day of exploring, you need a good base.
 Our tip is the Traveller Caffe.
 There are actually two: one is around the corner from Porto’s famous Majestic Cafe, a Belle Époque gem (but a bit on the expensive side); the other one is opposite stunning São Bento Railway Station.

-After breakfast, head to Praça da Liberdade (Freedom Square) to start your exploration with a free walking tour by Take Porto.
-Their tours start from the Fonte da Juventud sculpture (look for the blue umbrellas) and take around 2 1/2 hours.
+After breakfast, head to Porto’s City Hall to start your exploration with a free walking tour by Take Porto.
+Tours start from the Monument to Garrett right in front (look for a guide with a blue umbrella) and take around 2 1/2 hours.

 Knowledgeable and enthusiastic, your morning tour guide will give you a great overview of the history of the city as you walk past some of the main sights.
 No wonder Porto’s historic centre was made a UNESCO World Heritage Site in 1996.
 Don’t forget to tip your guide if you’ve enjoyed the tour.

 By the time the tour is finished, you’ll have worked up an appetite, for sure.
 Why not try some local cuisine?
 Tripe may not be on everyone’s culinary bucket list but if it is, by all means, try Tripas à Moda do Porto.

 - Bifana: a pork sandwich.
 Try it at Conga.